novasamatech/parity-signer/HDKD.md

-# HDKD on Parity Signer
+# HDKD on Layer Wallet

-## HDKD data schema on Parity Signer v4
+## HDKD data schema on Layer Wallet v4

 In the v4 version, the data schema is significantly refactored in order to support HDKD feature.

 ### Highlights of the new schema

 * With the same BIP32 seed users could create accounts under different networks.
 But if a user has a brain wallet seed, it can only create Ethereum accounts.
 * Pin is now bound to the identity instead of the keypair.
 * Additional derivation password could be set for identity in the future version, it will bind to identity.
 * Users are able to create any combination of hard derivation with `//` or soft derivation with `/`, the path will be the index of the key pair/ account within a same seed.